How to Get Custody Back When Your Ex Takes Your Child

-Why it Pays to Remain Calm When You're Not Calm at All
+Why It's Important to Remain Calm When You're Not Calm at All

-As an example, when a deputy showed up to take my stepdaughter and turn her over to the girl's mother, I knew that the court order authorizing him to do so was obtained illegally.
+When a deputy showed up to take my stepdaughter and turn her over to her mother, I knew that the court order authorizing him to do so was obtained illegally.
 I was calm when I informed him that I would not allow the young lady to step outside the house, but agreed that he could speak to her through the door.
 He told me, "Ma'am, we're not fixin' to have a problem here."

 I replied, "Yes, sir, we are, because that's not a valid court order."
 Again, understanding the law helped, because I went on to explain, "I know you don't know the details, but we weren't served notice of any hearing, and therefore, our constitutional rights have been violated if she is taken from here.
 I assure you that I will take action to the fullest extent of the law if this child is removed from us illegally."
 He called the judge, who checked whether we had been served with a notice of the hearing.
 After finding that we had not been, the judge ordered the deputy to leave my stepdaughter until the case was heard again with proper notice to all parties.

-If I had been over-emotional or offensive, I might have ended up in jail instead, and my stepdaughter would have been six states away by the time I got out.
+If I had been over-emotional or offensive, I might have ended up in jail, and my stepdaughter would have been six states away by the time I got out.

 Is Parental Alienation Happening to You?

 Although parental kidnappings may not involve parental alienation, they often go hand-in-hand.
 This video shows how traumatic visitation can become for a child who is expected to hate one of their parents and refuse visitation.
 In this video, it may appear that the mother is "supporting" her daughter because the teen says her father doesn't care about her feelings and "always do(es) this" to her, but it's very possible that the girl will face emotional abuse and withdrawal of her mother's affections if the girl does not behave in a way that alienates her father.